gh640/command-result-action/README.md

 # Command Result Action

 This is a reusable action for GitHub Actions.
-This action just runs a command and capture the outputs.
+This action just runs a single command and captures the outputs.
 Easy to use and useful to capture multi-line outputs.

 ## Motivation